Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-9/_posts/2000-10-01-JSON-review.md

 ---
 title: JSON Review
-module: 9-10
+module: 9
 jotted: true
 ---

 # JSON Review

 Before we look at how to access data using AJAX, we will review JSON.
 Recall JSON stands for JavaScript Object Notation.
-This way we can store data as an object.
+This way, we can store data as an object.

 Remember, JSON is a standardized method for storing and transporting unordered collections of data.
-This data is stored through _name:value_ pairs or key:value.
+Data storage is through a _name:value_ pairs or key:value pairs.
 Furthermore, the _values_ in JSON data can be;

 - strings
 - numbers